- ABMS Certification:

-- Coarctation of the Aorta, Carotid Artery Disease, Vascular Ehlers-Danlos Syndrome (EDS), Marfan Syndrome, Renal Artery Stenosis, Abdominal Aortic Aneurysm (AAA), Adventitial Cystic Disease, Aortic Aneurysm Repair/Removal, Arterial Dissections, Descending Thoracic Aortic Aneurysm, External Iliac Arteriopathy, Fibromuscular Dysplasia, Infected Aortic Grafts, Infectious Aortitis, Inflammatory Arteritis, Innominate Artery Disease, Median Arcuate Ligament Syndrome, Mesenteric Arterial Disease, Peripheral Artery Disease (PAD), Popliteal Entrapment, Subclavian Arterial Disease, Takayasu's Arteritis, Thoracoabdominal Aortic Aneurysm, Traumatic Aortic Injury, Vasculitis, Subclavian Aneurysm, Thoracic Aortic Aneurysm, Suprarenal Aneurysm, Aortic Disease, Vein Diseases, Carotid Artery Stenosis
+- Coarctation of the Aorta, Carotid Artery Disease, Vascular Ehlers-Danlos Syndrome (EDS), Marfan Syndrome, Renal Artery Stenosis, Abdominal Aortic Aneurysm (AAA), Adventitial Cystic Disease, Aortic Aneurysm Repair/Removal, Arterial Dissections, Carotid Endarterectomy, Descending Thoracic Aortic Aneurysm, External Iliac Arteriopathy, Fibromuscular Dysplasia, Infected Aortic Grafts, Infectious Aortitis, Inflammatory Arteritis, Innominate Artery Disease, Median Arcuate Ligament Syndrome, Mesenteric Arterial Disease, Peripheral Artery Disease (PAD), Popliteal Entrapment, Subclavian Arterial Disease, Takayasu's Arteritis, Thoracic Aortic Aneurysm Repair, Thoracoabdominal Aortic Aneurysm, Traumatic Aortic Injury, Vasculitis, Subclavian Aneurysm, Thoracic Aortic Aneurysm, Suprarenal Aneurysm, Fenestrated Endovascular Grafts, Aortic Disease, Carotid Artery Stenosis

 W. Darrin Clouse, MD, FACS, became chief of the UVA Division of Vascular and Endovascular Surgery in 2019.
 He specializes in caring for patients with disorders of the blood vessels.
 His research and clinical interests include carotid artery stenosis and diseases of the supra-aortic trunk vessels, or those in the chest and neck supplying blood to the arms and brain.
 He is also strongly interested in treatment and investigation related to aneurysms and occlusive disease of the aorta.